Swiper demo

 Contact Us

-Oliver Le Jeune (circa 1621 - May 10, 1654) is recognized as the first recorded enslaved person of African descent in canada (then New France).
-He was originally from Madagascar or Guniea and was brought to Canada by British traders before being sold to a french clerk named Olivier Letardif around 1628.
+Olivier Le Jeune (circa 1621 – May 10, 1654) is recognized as the first recorded enslaved person of African descent in New France.
+He was originally from Madagascar or Guinea and was brought to Canada by British Pirates before being sold to a French clerk named Olivier Letardif around 1628.

-• He was enlaved as a child and taken to New France (Quebec).
+• He was enslaved as a child and taken to New France (Quebec).

-• He worked as a servant and was given to Guillaume Couillard, a prominat French Settler
+• He was later given to Guillaume Couillard, a prominent French settler.

 Our Services